-The Generator Hourmeter is located on the AGS Control Pad.
+The Generator Hourmeter is shown on the touch tablet Home screen "Generator Button".
 It registers the total number of hours that the Generator has been operated.
-Press the "Up/Down" button to scroll to desired screen for Generator Hourmeter reading.

 Refer to the Hourmeter to determine when periodic maintenance is due and to record services which have been performed.